ClosedNon-Profit2026-27

 What activities are funded?

-Eligible activities include flood studies, flood risk management studies and plans, next stages of in-progress mitigation works, and high-priority mitigation works identified in adopted flood risk management plans.
-Joint applications by councils are permitted where one council or a relevant joint organisation manages the funding and reporting.
+Eligible activities include flood studies, flood risk management studies, preparation of flood risk management plans and associated background studies, next stages of in-progress mitigation works, and high-priority mitigation works identified in adopted flood risk management plans.

 How do I apply for the Floodplain Management Program 2026-27?